sudorandom/fauxrpc/README.md

 ## Status: SUPER Alpha
 This project is just starting out.
 I plan to add a lot of things that make this tool actually usable in more situations.

-- Sane default behavior for well-known types - timestamps and embedded protobuf messages are essentially unusable at the moment.
 - Use known `protovalidate` rules to determine how to generate output.
 - Service for adding/updating/removing stub responses.
 - Configuration file